brockboland/Homebrew/27-Vanilla Darling/README.md

 # Vanilla Darling
 For a [CHAOS barrel-aging project](https://www.chaosbrewclub.net/forum/barrel-aging/vanilla-darling-high-west-barrel-2016).
-This is planned to go into a High West rye barrel for about a year.
+This was planned to go into a High West rye barrel for about a year, and wound up in a bourbon barrel instead.

 ## Recipe
 Grain bill: